softwareconstruction240/softwareconstruction/chess/5-pregame/pregame.md

 > You are required to commit to GitHub with every minor milestone.
 For example, after you successfully pass a test.
 This should result in a commit history that clearly details your work on this phase.
 If your Git history does not demonstrate your efforts then your submission may be rejected.

 > [!NOTE]
-> You can receive 4 points of extra credit by completing this phase early.
-This means receiving 100% from the autograder, then completing an in-person passoff, before the day it is due.
+> You can receive 4 points of extra credit by first receiving 100% from the autograder and then completing an in-person passoff before the final due date.

 | Category       | Criteria                                                                                                                                                                                        |       Points |
 | :------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -----------: |